Waffle House

-WH Capital, L.L.C., doing business as Waffle House, is an American restaurant chain with over 1,900 locations in 25 states in the United States.
-Most of the locations are in the South, where the chain is a regional cultural icon.
+Waffle House, Inc. is an American restaurant chain with over 2,000 locations in 25 states in the United States.
+The bulk of the locations are in the Midwest and the South, where the chain is a regional cultural icon.
+The menu consists mainly of Southern breakfast food.
 Waffle House is headquartered in Norcross, Georgia, in the Atlanta metropolitan area.

 History

+Founding

 The first Waffle House opened on Labor Day weekend in 1955 at 2719 East College Avenue in Avondale Estates, Georgia.
 That restaurant was conceived and founded by Joe Rogers Sr. and Tom Forkner.
 Rogers started in the restaurant business as a short-order cook in 1947 at the Toddle House in New Haven, Connecticut.
-By 1949, he became a regional manager with the now-defunct Memphis-based Toddle House chain, then he moved to Atlanta.
-He met Tom Forkner while buying a house from him in Avondale Estates.
+By 1949, he had become a regional manager with the now-defunct Memphis-based Toddle House chain.
+He then moved to Atlanta, where he met Tom Forkner while buying a house from him in Avondale Estates.

 Rogers's concept was to combine the speed of fast food with table service with around-the-clock availability.
 Forkner suggested naming the restaurant "Waffle House", as waffles were the most profitable item on the 16-item menu.
+Rogers continued to work with Toddle House, and, to avoid conflict of interest, sold his interest to Forkner in 1956.

+1960s-1990s

-Rogers continued to work with Toddle House, and to avoid conflict of interest, sold his interest to Forkner in 1956.
-In 1960, when Rogers asked to buy into Toddle House, and they refused, he moved back to Atlanta and rejoined Waffle House, now a chain of three restaurants, to run restaurant operations.
-Shortly after Joe returned full-time, Tom followed suit and left Ben S. Forkner Realty.
+In 1960, Rogers asked to buy into Toddle House, and was subsequently refused.
+Afterwards, he moved back to Atlanta and rejoined Waffle House, now a chain of three restaurants, to run restaurant operations.
+Shortly after Rogers returned full-time, Forkner followed suit and left Ben S. Forkner Realty.